Sluttoween: Costume or State of Mind?

 “In girl world, Halloween is the one day a year where you can dress like a total slut and no other girls can say anything else about it.”

 Tina Fey summed it up perfectly in Mean Girls.
 So, what’s up with all the slutty Halloween costumes?

 Halloween, also awesomely referred to as Sluttoween, has an interesting evolution starting in New York City around 1973.
-Yet the concept of dressing up and having a risqué night out is dates back to the 14th century.
+Yet the concept of dressing up and having a risqué night out dates back to the 14th century.
 Masquerades have long been a part of society.
 The main rule of masquerades was that everyone had to be hidden by a mask until after midnight.
-This anonymity of being disguised allowed people of different classes to mix, for people to be speak and act freely.
+This anonymity of being disguised allowed people of different classes to mix, for people to speak and act freely.

 Masquerades have evolved into having an association with those in masks acting on sexual fantasy.
 Remember the masquerade scene in Eyes Wide Shut?
 The privacy of the mask gives freedom to act publicly on hidden sexual desires.
 Masquerades are not very popular in America today, yet clearly, there is a desire to have social permission to act on sexual desires.

 It makes sense for Halloween to offer that social permission.
 Halloween is one of the biggest party nights of the year.
 It is one of the only holidays that is spent with friends instead of family and is non-religious.
 The tradition of Halloween began 2 thousand years ago as a Celtic ceremony where people dressed in costumes to ward off the dead.

 Warding off the dead has a dark and mysterious tone to it, and dark and mysterious have long been connected to erotic sexual fantasies.